-If your purchased home has had maintenance issues, then be prepared to shed extra for repair work.
+If your purchased home has had maintenance issues, be prepared to shed extra for repair work.

-According to a recent survey, ready-made homes were on the market for only less than a month.
-With such low retention time, finding a suitable home within your budget can be extremely stressful.
+According to a recent survey, ready-made homes were on the market for less than a month.
+Finding a suitable home within your budget can be highly stressful with such low retention time.
 But if you already have the land, there’s virtually no competition or rush to get the home of your dreams.

-As the name suggests, the First Home Owners Grant (FHOG) is an incentive that’s provided to first-time homeowners for buying real estate.
+As the name suggests, the First Home Owners Grant (FHOG) is an incentive provided to first-time homeowners to buy real estate.

 Although the amount differs between states and territories, homeowners can expect a minimum grant of $7,000 from the respective authority as of December 2020.
 Many people use this fund to save up for a deposit.

 Image Credit: Peoples Choice

 While your real estate agent will assist you with the exact procedure, one thing to keep in mind is that the fund exclusively applies to only those who have never been preoccupied in many states.
 Hence, your home must be built on the property for you to avail the fund.

 You may remember we previously mentioned that property owners do not have to pay the stamp duty for the structure but on the land.
 Moreover, first-time homebuyers may be eligible for a concession; naturally, not everyone fits this criterion.

 Plus, the stamp duty alone can cost thousands of dollars.